mcglow2/guides/source/hpc/examples/privatemodule.md

-> Users on Tufts HPC cluster can create their own module files and load their own private modules to make using locally installed software easier.
+Users on Tufts HPC cluster can create their own module files and load their own private modules to make using locally installed software easier.
->
-> Here is **HOW** to set it up and use private modules

-### 1. Have the Software Installed
+### 1. Install your software

 After installation, make sure you know the path to the software.
 Especially the`bin` `lib` or `lib64` `include` and `man` if there are any.

-### 2. Create Your Module File
+### 2. Create your module file

 The **location** of the module file is very important!
 If it's misplaced, your module won't show up.